Have you taken a good, hard look at the amount of men’s hair products that are on the shelves today?

 When it comes to gel, you will probably end up with flakes at some point.
 There is no real way around that, but you can at least ward them off a little by using what you need and no more than that.

 Remember, you can always add, but you can’t take away what is already there once you get started.

-In both cases, make sure the products don’t contain alcohol because that is one of the worst things for your hair.
+In both cases, make sure the products don’t contain alcohol because that is one of the worst things about your hair.